FOI-Bioinformatics/tessera/README.md

 ```

 # Description
-Recomfi is developed to identify recombination in relatively similar datasets, such as between (sub)species of a genus or family.
+RecomFi is developed to identify recombination in relatively similar datasets, such as between (sub)species of a genus or family.
 It generates a "pseudo-MSA (multiple sequence alignment)"  based on SNPs by using one sequence in the collection as a back-bone.
-This makes Recomfi fast but limits the resolution.
-With the "pseudo-MSA" strategy, the query may contain a fragmented genome, for example in the form of contigs, and Recomfi organize the contigs relative to the back-bone.
+This makes RecomFi fast but limits the resolution.
+With the "pseudo-MSA" strategy, the query may contain a fragmented genome, for example in the form of contigs, and RecomFi organize the contigs relative to the back-bone.

 Recombination events are detected by sliding a window over the MSA, computing the distance between the query sequence and each of the collection of reference sequences.
 A recombination event is identified where a majority of the query is near reference sequence A and has a region where it is near another reference sequence B.